-- Payment runs vary from daily to semiweekly based on volume of payments, as well number of urgent payments, etc. in certain countries based on business needs, etc.
+- Payment runs vary from daily to semiweekly based on the volume of payments, as well the number of urgent payments, etc. in certain countries based on business needs, etc.

-- Payments are run daily for wire payments, weekly for checks.
+- Payments are run daily for wire payments, and weekly for checks.

-- Primarily based on invoice date, but there are exceptions where payment due date is calculated based on physical receipt of the invoice.
+- Primarily based on the invoice date, but there are exceptions where the payment due date is calculated based on the physical receipt of the invoice.
 Payment runs are done weekly, but there are cases where it happens more often.

 - We currently use invoice date, but we plan to move to invoice receipt date.